 The audience cheered as she stared at the red pulp she created.
 She backed away for a moment, absorbing the result of the fight, internalizing it.
 That was close.
 She thought as she felt her hands tremble.
 Her shoulder was screaming in pain from the stab wound.
 I could have died there.
 Easily.
 She thought as she began walking away.

 She turned and left the arena, walking back inside the red team’s headquarters.
 Immediately, she approached some of the healers and asked them to heal her shoulder.
+There, Dissen walked up to her, congratulated her and handed her a single gold coin for her victory.
 A dozen minutes later, and Decena was standing by the stairs that led to the gate, a sore remained where her stab wound happened.

 Twister, who was standing by the stairs as well, checking her equipment, noted Decena’s complicated expression.